Rapidly moving to renewable energy and engaging suppliers to address the risks posed by climate change

 The challenges created by climate change touch everyone, but especially the farmers who grow crops for our foods and people who face food insecurity.
 Climate change threatens to reduce food productivity at the same time our world’s population is growing.
 That’s why Kellogg is working on multiple fronts to address the risks climate change poses.

-In 2019, we reached an important milestone – we achieved a 20.7 % normalized GHG reduction in our manufacturing sites against our 2015 baseline.
-That is above our 15% target for 2020, effectively reaching our target one year ahead of schedule.
+In 2020, we achieved a 25 % normalized greenhouse gas (GHG) reduction in our manufacturing sites against our 2015 baseline.
+That is above our 15% target for 2020—effectively exceeding our target.

 We know renewable energy is the future, which is why we’ve committed to using 100% renewable electricity by 2050.
 Working in partnership with the nearly 200 companies who have joined RE100, we’re increasing global demand for ‒ and in turn supply of ‒ renewable energy.
 For example, since 2015: